Bensley Law Offices, LLC

 Can you trust what an auto dealer posts online?

-On Behalf of | Mar 9, 2025 | Dealer Fraud
+On Behalf of Bensley Law Offices, LLC | Mar 9, 2025 | Dealer Fraud |

 Nowadays, most car buyers start their search online.
 Auto dealers advertise vehicles on their websites, third-party platforms and social media, often highlighting special deals, low prices and impressive vehicle features.
-While online listings can be a convenient way to compare options, not all dealers are honest in their advertisements
+While online listings can be a convenient way to compare options, not all dealers are honest in their advertisements.

 Far too often, misleading claims, hidden fees and deceptive sales tactics can leave buyers feeling cheated and financially burdened.
 As a result, if you’re in the market for a car, it’s important to know how to spot potential fraud and protect yourself from dishonest dealerships.